Sergei-Rudenkov/doc/README.md

-# Documentation for installiation of ecosustem for integration tests (git server, jenkins, docker)
+# Documentation for installiation of ecosystem for integration tests (git server, jenkins, docker)

 Primary invironment: